Seteco/Somorrostro/Installation.md

 ### 1. Prepare your system

-This is how to install them on different distributions:
+This is how to install the required packages on different distributions:

 ```sh
 # Debian / Ubuntu